kazantzakis-zz/pySokoban/README.md

 * Show moves & pushes in interface

 ## Known bugs
-* When player is on goal square and the u (Undo) button is pressed and a arrow key is pressed an unnecessary goal square is created.
+* When player is on goal square and the u (Undo) button is pressed and then an arrow key is pressed an unnecessary goal square is created.